-As described above, the interest rates on the 2000L Bonds and the 2000CP Bonds will vary from time to time based on changes in the LIBOR index or the Commercial Paper index from which they are respectively determined.
+As described above, the interest rates on the 2001L Bonds and the 2001CP Bonds will vary from time to time based on changes in the LIBOR Rate or the CP Rate from which they are respectively determined.
 These indices will fluctuate over time based upon market conditions, national and international conditions and numerous other factors, all of which are totally beyond the control or anticipation of the Corporation.
 The interest payments, and certain other interest related payments, received by the Corporation from Guaranteed Loans will also vary from time to time based on changes in the bond equivalent rate of U.S. Treasury Bills and Commercial Paper rates, as applicable.
-Because of the differences in the bases for the calculation of interest payable on the 2000 Bonds and the determination of the interest and interest related payments received by the Corporation from Guaranteed Loans securing the Prior Bonds and the 2000 Bonds, there could be times when interest and interest related payments received by the Corporation are not sufficient to cover interest payments to be made on the Prior Bonds and the 2000 Bonds and other costs of the Corporation in servicing such Guaranteed Loans and administering its Student Loan Finance Program.
-Further, proceeds of the 2000 Bonds and moneys in the funds and accounts under the Resolutions may be invested from time to time in instruments other than Guaranteed Loans and which bear interest at rates which fluctuate and which differ from, and may be less than, the interest rates on the 2000 Bonds.
+Because of the differences in the bases for the calculation of interest payable on the 2001 Bonds and the determination of the interest and interest-related payments received by the Corporation from Guaranteed Loans securing the Prior Bonds and the 2001 Bonds, there could be times when interest and interest-related payments received by the Corporation are not sufficient to cover interest payments to be made on the Prior Bonds, the 2001 Bonds and other costs of the Corporation in servicing such Education Loans and administering its Student Loan Finance Program.
+Further, proceeds of the 2001 Bonds and moneys in the funds and accounts under the Resolutions may be invested from time to time in instruments other than Education Loans and which bear interest at rates which fluctuate and which differ from, and may be less than, the interest rates on the 2001 Bonds.